 Our goal in the Lower School (Grades 3–5) is to give every boy the tools he needs to learn, develop self-confidence, and begin to find the things he is passionate about.

 Our class sizes are small so you receive plenty of personal attention and get to know your teacher and classmates well.
 Thanks to Landon School’s eight-day class cycle, you take subjects at different times each day so you are energetic and focused.
 And daily recess, daily sports and a twice-a-cycle physical education periods help you relax and concentrate during class.
+Please see our full curriculum guide below.

 In Grade 3, you will have one teacher for the main subjects (language arts, math, science and social studies), but also move around campus independently to attend art classes, perform experiments in the science lab, and enjoy music classes and play practice.
 All of these classes are in big spaces in different buildings from the Lower School.
 In Grades 4 and 5, you will have different teachers for language arts, math, reading, science, social studies and Spanish (which you take twice in an eight-day cycle).